 Woods Elder Law - Shelby Township, MI

 Veteran's Law Attorney

 At Woods Elder Law, we council clients on planning for the elder years, which is known as life planning.
 Many of our clients will have an increased need for medical, nursing, or attendant care services in the immediate future, for either themselves, a spouse, or parent.
 We also have clients that plan for the future, and want to put in place a strategy that will outline their financial stability and legal authorizations, so that their wishes will be prominent.
 Many of our new clients are surprised to learn that their existing estate plans are limited to the avoidance of Michigan probate, and may only hinder their needs and wishes for life planning.
 Others unknowingly possess inadequate or often voided Designation of Patient Advocates or Power of Attorneys.

 Life expectancies of Americans continue to increase, and so has the need for advanced medical care and advanced estate planning.
 The importance of medical and financial planning is at the forefront of our society, as many of our seniors are faced with catastrophic medical events in their golden years.
 The decisions our families must face on behalf of their loved ones is becoming more and more complex.
-Elder care, or life care planning, is a balance of not only the goals of the family unit, but also of the laws surrounding inheritance, longer term care medical assistance (Medicaid), minimization of taxes (Internal Revenue Code), and an overall strategy of providing for dependents and keeping the integrity of anticipated inherited assets (such as the family cottage).
+Elder care, or life care and estate planning, is a balance of not only the goals of the family unit, but also of the laws surrounding inheritance, longer term care medical assistance (Medicaid), minimization of taxes (Internal Revenue Code), and an overall strategy of providing for dependents and keeping the integrity of anticipated inherited assets (such as the family cottage).